OS3Infotech/dockerui/README.md

 * Spin.js
 * Ace editor

-### Additional Functionalities
-* Search repositories from docker hub
-* Pull repositories from docker hub
-* commit container
-* Push files to a docker hub

 ### License - MIT
 The DockerUI code is licensed under the MIT license.
 Flatstrap (bootstrap) is licensed under the Apache License v2.0 and Angular.js is licensed under MIT.